On the unusual Stokes shift in the smallest PPE dendrimer building block: Role of the vibronic symmetry on the band origin?: Results and discussion

 \subsection{Comparison of linear and quadratic VC models}

-The LVC and QVC models show almost identical values for the parameters that they share and no significant effects of the extra second-order parameters of the QVC model.
-Similar figures and tables as the one provided for the LVC model earlier are given in the Supplementary Information (SI) for the QVC model, see tab.
-SI2 and fig. SI1.
+The LVC and QVC models show almost identical values for the parameters that they share and no significant effects of the extra second-order parameters of the QVC model (see Supplementary Information (SI), tab.
+SI2).
+Similar figures as the one provided for the LVC model earlier are given in the SI for the QVC model, see fig. SI1.

 The main difference lies in the ellipsoidal shapes of the isoenergy slices through the potential energy surfaces with respect to the direction of the A\textsubscript{1} normal mode 88.
 Indeed, with the linear description only (LVC), the ellipsoids are aligned with the directions of the ground state normal modes of vibration (chosen for the generation of the grids), which is in contradiction with the Duschinsky transformation of the normal modes from the electronic ground state to excited states.
 This transformation is taken into account in the quadratic description (through bilinear terms), for which the ellipsoids have different main axes, as shown in \cref{fig:axes}.